Secure secret sharing for teams

 What is zero-knowledge password sharing?

-Zero-knowledge password sharing means the server that transmits your password never sees the unencrypted content.
-Encryption and decryption happen entirely in the browser.
-The server only stores and delivers encrypted data it cannot read, so even if the server is compromised, your password remains protected.
+Zero-knowledge means the service that stores and delivers your secret never sees plaintext and never holds the full decryption key.
+Encryption and decryption happen in the browser.
+The server only handles ciphertext it cannot read.

 How long do shared password links last?

 VanishingVault links expire after a single view or after 7 days, whichever comes first.
-Once the recipient opens the link, the encrypted data is permanently deleted from the server.
-You can also add an optional passphrase for an extra layer of protection.
+Once opened, the encrypted data is permanently deleted.
+You can add an optional passphrase so the recipient needs both the link and a second secret shared out-of-band.

 Share passwords the safe way